On partial information retrieval: the unconstrained 100 prisoner problem

-where $\mathcal{N}_k=k\cdot \alpha_k$ and $\alpha_k$ is the number of cycles of length $k$ present in the partition.
-Clearly, for $k>\lfloor N/2\rfloor$, the largest integer smaller than or equal to $N/2$, we have $\alpha_k=0,1$.
-Restricting to cycles of length $l>N/2$, the number of permutations which contain at least (and obviously at most) a cycle of length $l$ can be calculated as follows: first consider all possible ways to extract $l$ elements from $N$.
+Now, it is relatively easy to compute the number of permutations which contain at least (and obviously at most) a cycle of length $l>\lfloor N/2\rfloor$ can be calculated as follows: first consider all possible ways to extract $l$ elements from $N$.
 For each of these $l$-elements, there exists $(l-1)!$ inequivalent permutations which combine into an $l$-cycle (easy proof by induction).
 Finally, we can consider all the permutations of the remaining $(N-l)$ elements.
 The final formula hence reads:

-Dividing this formula by $N!$ we obtain the probability that a permutation contains an $l$-cycle, $l>N/2$, from which the above formula \eqref{eq:p_classical} is derived.
+Dividing this formula by $N!$ we obtain the probability that a permutation contains an $l$-cycle, $l>N/2$, from which the formula \eqref{eq:p_classical} is derived.

-The situation is not quite as easy if we want to count the permutations which contain at least, but not at most, one $l$-cycle with $l\le N/2$, for which $\alpha_l > 1$.
-In these cases, there can be repetitions of the $l$-cycles among the $N$ elements which are overcounted in $\Omega^N_l$.